maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

 Let's take a closer look at the features AlphaPuldown has on top of the Alphafold:

 1) **Features and MSA**: At this step for every queried protein sequence AlphaFold searches for preinstalled databases using HMMER and calculates multiple sequence alignment (MSA) for all finden homologues.
 Additionally, AlphaFold searches for homolog structures that will be used as templates for features generation.
-This step requires only CPU to run.<br>
+This step requires only CPU to run.<be>
+There are a few customizable options for this step:

-   a) To speed up the search process MMSeq2 instead of HHMER can be used
+   * To speed up the search process MMSeq2 ${\color{red} [add link]}$ instead of HHMER can be used.<br>
-   b) There are a few steps that can be customized at this thing: ${\color{red} Welcome}$

-3) **Structre prediciton**: TBD

-## Contents
+   * Use custom MSA ${\color{red} [add link]}$.
+   * _NEW:_ Use a custom structural template ${\color{red} [add link]}$.
+Including true multimer.

+3) **Structure prediction**: At this step, the AlaphaFold neural network runs and produces the final protein structure, which requires GPU computational powers.
+   Here AlphaPulldown allows to customize:
+   * Depth of msa
+   * Crosslinking data implementation with AlphaLink.

 installation [link]